 Brushing curly hair while it is totally dry can turn your defined ringlets and into a poufy style.
 So, in general, it is best to avoid totally brushing curly hair while it is dry (unless it’s the look you’re going for).
 Instead, detangle your hair with your fingers before washing your hair to help avoid knots made while shampooing.
 Then, when you’re done washing your hair, apply a detangling product.
 We’re big fans of Dove Absolute Curls Leave-In Detangler for dry, curly hair types because it helps make detangling easier.
 Then while your hair is damp or wet, gently detangle with the detangler brush.

 Best Brush: Wide Tooth Brush Or Comb

 For natural, curly hair it may not be a great idea to totally brush your hair.
 It can mess with your curl pattern and be hard to fix when it’s done.
 Instead look for brushes or combs with wide teeth.
 These will let more hair in between each tooth, which is less likely to mess with your curls.

-For the curliest hair, we recommend detangling while your hair is soaked to avoid breakage.
-You can do this in the shower before and after you wash you hair just like we described for curly hair above.
-Once you have dry hair, it may be better to detangle with a hair pick instead.
-Hair picks are great for natural, curly hair to have on hand for styling, too.
+On this hair type, we recommend brushing hair with a wide tooth brush while your hair is still wet to avoid breakage.
+For curly hair types, dry is more prone to breakage.
+You can do this in the shower after you wash your hair and have applied a leave-in conditioner like Suave Professionals Avocado + Olive Oil Smoothing Leave-In Conditioning Cream which will help condition and soften your hair while creating the perfect base for the hair brushing or detangling process.
+On dry hair, it may be better to detangle with a hair pick on moisturized hair.
+Hair picks are great for natural hair types to have on hand for hair styling, too.